vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 Separate from these, I might get up sometimes to urinate or due to some pain or bad dream.
 Usually, I'm able to go right back to sleep, but sometimes I can't.
-As of May 2024, this is very rare, but it could happen.
+As of October 2024, it's common for me to wake up to urinate around 1-2 hours before officially waking up, and to be able to go back to a sleepy or semi-sleepy state immediately afterward.
+It is relatively rare for me to wake up spontaneously well before my natural waking time and be unable to get back into a restful state.

 The case of waking up suddenly tends to be worse in terms of bowel disruption than the case of sleeping late, likely because the body's